 Picture credit: Everything Dinosaur

-In the picture above, the three-horned Triceratops is depicted on the left with the Centrosaurus with its large nasal horn on the right.
+In the picture above, the three-horned Triceratops is depicted facing.

-The Triceratops is the “Triceratops with attitude” from the Procon/CollectA range and the Centrosaurus is one of the dinosaur models from our party models collection.
+Everything stocks the Triceratops.
+It is the “Triceratops with attitude” from the Procon/CollectA range and we also stock a Centrosaurus It is one of the dinosaur models from our party models collection.

 To view Triceratops and other horned dinosaurs: Dinosaur and Prehistoric Animal Models.